WSU-kduncan/cs2900-Natrix1998/Project2/README.md

   - If you use `-t` without `-i` you can see what the container is doing but you can't input any commands via the terminal.
 `$ sudo docker exec CONTAINERNAME COMMAND` will execute the given command in the selected **running** container.
 This could be useful for configuring settings, weekly maintenance jobs, etc.
 ## Podman
-Podman is also very similar to docker in when it comes to running containers.
-Simply use `$ sudo podman run CONTAINERNAME` to run a container.
+Podman is also very similar to docker in when it comes to running containers. <br>Simply use `$ sudo podman run CONTAINERNAME` to run a container.
 You can use `$ sudo podman container init CONTAINERNAME` to initialize a container.
-Initializing a container performs all tasks necessary for starting the container (mounting filesystems, creating an OCI spec, initializing the container network) but does not start the container.
-Source: https://docs.podman.io/en/latest/markdown/podman-init.1.html
+Initializing a container performs all tasks necessary for starting the container (mounting filesystems, creating an OCI spec, initializing the container network) but does not start the container. <br> Source: https://docs.podman.io/en/latest/markdown/podman-init.1.html <br>
+All of the previously mentioned docker run options will work with podman (if you swap out `docker` for `podman`).
 # Logs and Status
 ## Docker
 1. To check the status of all containers, simply run `$ sudo docker container ls -a`.
 The status column displays the uptime or time since exit for each container.
 1a.
 Additionally, running `$ sudo docker container stats CONTAINER` will display the resource usage of the specified container.
 Things such as CPU usage, mem usage, number of processes, etc.